 Scars shape us.
 They remind us of our toughest times.
 They tell our stories.
-Big Scarrmay carry the marks of life’s trials and tribulations on his face and body, but he emerges from those tragedies triumphantly.
-In the year since his debut, he’s posted up over 70 million YouTube views and locked down a deal with Gucci Mane’s The New 1017/Atlantic Records.
-Now, the Memphis rapper speaks on his life without fear or filter on his upcoming project Big Grim Reaper.
+Big Scarr may carry the marks of life’s trials and tribulations on his face and body, but he emerges from those tragedies triumphantly.
+Since his debut, he’s locked down a deal with Gucci Mane’s The New 1017/Atlantic Records, posted up nearly 300 million YouTube views, and been named to XXL’s 2022 Freshman Class.
+The Memphis rapper speaks on his life without fear or filter on debut mixtape Big Grim Reaper.
 “It’s rough out here,” he exclaims.
 “What I’m rapping about is what’s going on where I’m from.
 It’s the slums.
 It’s the trenches.
 It’s the hood.
 It’s tough.
 It’s real.”

 One of nine kids, he grew up in the Magnolia neighborhood of South Memphis.
 He lived with his grandmother until the age of thirteen.
 After she passed from lung cancer, he moved in with his father.
 Dad unlocked invaluable knowledge to navigate a dangerous world.

 “Real talk, my dad showed me how to be a man,” he admits.
 “He was in the streets, but he was still always able to take care of me and my brothers and sisters and make sure we had what we needed.
 Everything I know I learned from him—the streets, how to be disciplined, and about God.
 That’s my dawg right there.”

 Along the way, Big Scarr faced this environment head-on.
 At 16-years-old, he endured an intense car wreck.
 After flying through the windshield, he walked away with scars on his eyes, nose, and the whole side of his face, inspiring his chosen name.
 Trouble still followed though with a near deadly shooting in 2020.
 He caught a bullet in the hip, yet it traveled up into his chest…